Complete classification of planar p-elasticae: Introduction

 In contrast, for $p\neq2$, not only the full classification but also the optimal regularity of planar $p$-elasticae has been left open up to now.
-One difficulty is that the leading term in the Euler--Lagrange equation for curvature is singular ($p<2$) or degenerate ($p>2$) like the $p$-Laplacian (cf.\ \cite{ATU_17, LL_17, ATU_18, DZZ_20}); in fact, the equation is \emph{formally} given by
+One difficulty is that the leading term in the Euler--Lagrange equation for curvature is singular ($p<2$) or degenerate ($p>2$) like the $p$-Laplacian (cf.\ \cite{ATU_17, LL_17, ATU_18, DZZ_20}); in fact, the curvature distributionally satisfies the equation

-where $\partial_s$ denotes the arclength derivative.
 Thus $k$ may not be of class $C^2$ and equation \eqref{Teq:sw20-1.2} may not be understood in the classical sense.
-Another point is that, although several kinds of ``$p$-elliptic functions'' have already been introduced (e.g.\ in \cite{Takeuchi12,Takeuchi_RIMS}), those functions would not be directly applicable to our problem since they would not solve Euler--Lagrange equations for $p$-elasticae.
+Another point is that, although several kinds of ``$p$-elliptic functions'' have already been introduced (e.g.\ in \cite{Takeuchi12,Takeuchi_RIMS}), those functions would not be directly applicable to our problem since they would not solve the Euler--Lagrange equations for $p$-elasticae.

 Among some known results on planar $p$-elasticae, we mention a remarkable result of Watanabe \cite{nabe14} that gives a family of examples of explicit solutions.
 In particular, in the degenerate case $p>2$, the family includes a new class of solutions whose curvatures have non-discrete zero sets, called \emph{flat-core} solutions; more precisely, such solutions are obtained by concatenating certain loops and segments with some arbitrariness due to non-uniqueness induced by degeneracy, cf.\ Figure \ref{fig:classifyflatcore} below.
 However, the solutions obtained in \cite{nabe14} are not exhaustive, and also their representations still involve rather complicated integrals.
 Some (partial) classification results for related problems have also been obtained in \cite{LP20,SW20,LP22}.